 Laura Wilson, Old Salt

-Old Salt by artist Laura Wilson will open at The Collection in late 2020 and feature a new immersive soundscape and display of objects and text-based artwork.
+Old Salt by artist Laura Wilson will open at The Collection on 20th May 2021 and feature a new immersive soundscape and display of objects and text-based artwork in the Orientation Hall.
 Co-commissioned by The Collection and Mansions of the Future, the research-led project has been inspired by the artist’s site visits to Lincoln, during which time she has been researching Lincolnshire’s unique geography and landscape with archaeologist Tom Lane, meeting local people and exploring the Museum’s rich archives.

 Interested in lived experience and personal relationships to salt, the soundscape will develop through conversations with Tom Lane and participants who joined the project following an open invitation to volunteers working across Lincolnshire County Council’s Heritage Service volunteer community and with Mansions of the Future.

-With special thanks to Tom Lane, volunteers Jo Tolley, Fiona Gillespie, Olivia Hennessy, Ann Stafford, Kay Veitch and Cherry Wright, The Collection’s Senior Collections Development Officer Dawn Heywood, Clare Cumberlidge, Tommie Introna (Black Shuck Cooperative) and David McSherry for assistance on the audio work, graphic designer Charlie Newhouse, and staff at The Collection and Mansions of the Future.
+With special thanks to Tom Lane, volunteers Fiona Gillespie, Olivia Hennessy, Ann Stafford, Jo Tolley, Kay Veitch and Cherry Wright, The Collection’s Senior Collections Development Officer Dawn Heywood as well as Tommie Introna (Black Shuck Cooperative), Bradley Oliver-Lovell and David McSherry for assistance on the audio work, graphic designer Charlie Newhouse, Clare Cumberlidge, and staff at The Collection and Mansions of the Future.

 Laura Wilson (b.
 Belfast, Northern Ireland, lives & works in London) is interested in how history is carried and evolved through everyday materials, trades and craftsmanship.
 She works with specialists to develop sculptural and performative works that amplify the relationship between materiality, memory and tacit knowledge.

-Wilson’s interdisciplinary & research-based works have been exhibited widely including at: Norwich Castle Museum & Art Gallery (2020); Nicoletti Contemporary, London; V&A, London; Bloomsbury Theatre, London (2019); The British Museum, London, UK with Block Universe; Kettle’s Yard, Cambridge, UK; The Petrie Museum of Egyptian Archaeology, London, UK (2018); Invisible Dust (2017); Delfina Foundation (2016 & 17) RIBA, London; & Site Gallery, Sheffield UK (2016).
-She has been awarded the Jerwood New Work Fund and an A-N Bursary for new work in 2021, and has a forthcoming projects and exhibitions in 2020/ 21 with the Istanbul Design Biennial 2020; Grand Union, Birmingham; TACO!, London; and MIMA, Middlesbrough. a research-led performance commission with artist Laura Wilson.
+Laura’s interdisciplinary and research-based works have been exhibited widely including at: 5th Istanbul Design Biennial; Norwich Castle Museum & Art Gallery, Norwich (2020); Nicoletti Contemporary, London; Victoria & Albert Museum, London; Bloomsbury Theatre, London (2019); The British Museum, London with Block Universe; Kettle’s Yard, Cambridge; The Petrie Museum of Egyptian Archaeology, London (2018); Hull and East Riding Museum with Invisible Dust for Hull City of Culture (2017); Delfina Foundation (2016 & 17) RIBA, London; & Site Gallery, Sheffield (2016).
+She has been awarded the inaugural Jerwood New Work Fund and the Dover Art Prize 2021.

 Image Courtesy and copyright Laura Wilson.
 Image by Charlie Newhouse.